sambuaneesh/Reservation-System-Starter/docs/design-smells/design-smell-2.md

 # Factory Method Pattern Refactoring

-This md details the implementation of the Factory Method Pattern in this repository to improve the aircraft class hierarchy and management.
+See [Refactoring Guru](https://refactoring.guru/design-patterns/factory-method).
+This document details the implementation of the Factory Method Pattern in this repository to improve the aircraft class hierarchy and management.

 ## Problem Identification